booptroopeugene/booptroopeugene/posts/black-refugees-escaping-slavery-via-canada-for-world-refugee-day.md

 Our next blog post will provide resources for self-education on modern slavery and on modern abolition.

 Thank you.
-We love you. *— Ellen for BTE NB.*
+We love you. *— Remy for BTE NB.*

 <!--EndFragment-->